stack4ops/cibuild/README.md

 ---

-### Check Stage
+### Check Run

-The check stage compares the layer digests of the base image (extracted from the last `FROM` line of the Containerfile) against the layers of the previously built target image.
+The check run compares the layer digests of the base image (extracted from the last `FROM` line of the Containerfile) against the layers of the previously built target image.
 If the base image has not changed, the pipeline is canceled to save resources.

 | Variable | Default | Description |
 |----------|---------|-------------|